Scenario Creation

 Bounty & Challenge Participation

-Bounties and challenges are events held by the FictionLab staff team.
-They usually have a specific theme/genre and users create scenarios with that genre to participate.
-Please read the challenge announcement and rules before participating in bounties.
+Bounties and challenges are events held by the FictionLab Staff.
+They will have a specific theme/genre, and Users should create scenarios with that genre to participate.

 Backstory

-Use {{user}}
+Use

-Address other characters by name instead of using placeholders like {{char}}
+{{user}}to refer to the player's character.Address other characters by name instead of using placeholders like

-Do not define character personalities or appearances in the backstory—this should be done in the Characters section.
+{{char}}because{{char}}is not supported in FictionLab.Do not define character personalities or appearances in the backstory.
+This should be done in the Story Characters section.

 Greeting Message (Optional)

 The greeting message is the first message sent by the AI when the scenario starts.
+Although this is optional, a greeting message is great for enforcing your narrative format and to create a starting point for your characters.

-Custom Instructions (Optional)
+Custom Scenario Instructions (Optional)

-Custom instructions allow you to modify the AI’s behavior and define specific events within the scenario.
+Custom scenario instructions allow you to modify the AI’s behavior and define specific events within the scenario.
 You can also use it to dictate how the AI responds in different situations.

 Examples of custom instructions: